ASX critical minerals plays eye boost from new German supply chain law

 This is especially true given the rising sales of electric vehicles in Europe.

-European Metals (ASX:EHM) recently kicked off advanced resource drilling at its flagship Cinovec hard rock lithium project in the Czech Republic to convert existing indicated resources to ore reserves.
+European Metals (ASX:EMH) recently kicked off advanced resource drilling at its flagship Cinovec hard rock lithium project in the Czech Republic to convert existing indicated resources to ore reserves.

 This will also obtain ore samples for the next phase of metallurgical testing.